fair-software/howfairis/README.rst

                                      can include a relative path.

       -d, --show-default-config      Show default configuration and exit.
+      -i, --ignore-remote-config     Ignore any configuration files on the remote.
       -p, --path TEXT                Relative path (on the remote).
 Use this if you want howfairis to look for a README and a configuration file in a subdirectory.